faizan4devloper/band-landing-page/README.md

     );
   }

-  if (error) {
+  // Show error if the data couldn't be fetched if (error) {
     return <p>{error}</p>;
   }

-  // Check if summary or recommendation is not available and handle it if (!summary || !recommendation) {
+  // Show message if summary or recommendation data is unavailable if (!summary || !recommendation) {
     return <p>No data available.</p>;
   }